Below are answers to some of the questions students often ask.

 The Classification Office has classified clips from YouTube as well as other material from computer files.
 The majority of computer file submissions have been from enforcement agencies or from the Courts.

-In 2008 the Office classified some films taken on a cellphone as Objectionable (banned).
+In 2008 the Classification Office classified some films taken on a cellphone as Objectionable (banned).
 These were submitted as part of a court case.

 The Classification Office classifies games by using an expert game player to work through the game while a Classification Officer watches.
 We also use cheat sheets and navigation aids provided by the game's distributor.

-Unrestricted games (G, PG and M) can carry their overseas labels (unless they have already been issued with a NZ label), but if a game was classified MA15+ in Australia or 15 or 18 by the BBFC in the UK it must be classified and labelled to buy/sell it in NZ.
+Unrestricted games (G, PG and M) can display their overseas labels (unless they have already been issued with a NZ label), but if a game was classified MA15+ in Australia or 15 or 18 by the BBFC in the UK it must be classified and labelled to buy/sell it in NZ.

 Music recordings do not have to be classified and labelled before they are sold, but the Classification Office can classify music if it is submitted the Office.